September 2, 2016; revised April 17, 2017; re-written March 22, 2020; May 20, 2021; August 10, 2022; January 26, 2023 (#12)

 - The Buddha showed him a burning fire and asked, “when this fire is extinguished, can you say where it went?”.
 Vacchagotta understood.
 When the fire is extinguished, it simply is not there anymore.
 That is all one can say.
 In the same way, when an Arahant dies, he/she is not reborn and thus cannot be “found” anywhere in the 31 realms.

-- On the other hand, someone with abhiññā powers (with the cutūpapāda ñāna) can see where a normal person is reborn upon death.
+- On the other hand, someone with abhiññā powers (with the cutūpapāda ñāna) can see where an average person is reborn upon death.
 That lifestream exists somewhere in the 31 realms.

 Rāgakkhayo Dosakkhayo Mohakkhayo— Idaṃ Vuccati Nibbānan